wrrulos/mcptool/README.md

 [*] bot [ip:port]
-Check if the server can be entered using a bot
+Connect to a server using a bot

 # [ip:port] IP and port